Boston Dynamics: Spot

 On June 23, 2016, Boston Dynamics revealed the four-legged canine-inspired Spot, weighing 25 kg (55 pounds), which was lighter than their other products.
+Spot was designed to travel over terrain or environments that were previously difficult for other robots.

 In November 2017, a promotional video of Spot using its forward claw to open a door for another robot reached #1 on YouTube, with over 2 million views.
 A later video, released the same month, showed Spot persisting in attempting to open the door in the face of human interference.
 Viewers perceived the robot as "creepy" and "reminiscent of all kinds of sci-fi robots that wouldn't give up in their missions to seek and destroy."

 On 11 May 2018, Boston Dynamics CEO Marc Raibert announced at TechCrunch Robotics Session 2018 that Spot was in pre-production and preparing for commercial availability in 2019.
-On its website, Boston Dynamics highlighted that Spot is the "quietest robot [they] have built."
 The company said it had plans with contract manufacturers to build the first 100 Spots later that year for commercial purposes, with them starting to scale production with the goal of selling Spot in 2019.
 However, in September 2019, journalists were informed that the robots will not be sold, but they will be leased to selected business partners.
 In November 2019 Massachusetts State Police became the first law enforcement agency to use Spot as a robot cop, as well as in the unit's bomb squad.